-Thursday February 20, 2020 — PG&E is alleged to have caused the destructive October 2017 North Bay Fires, the November 2018 Camp Fire, and the October 2019 Kincade Fire.
+Thursday May 28, 2020 — PG&E is alleged to have caused the destructive North Bay Fires that began on October 8, 2017.
 Lawsuits are now proceeding to compensate victims who suffered personal injuries, property loss, business losses, or other damages in the following and related fires:

 - Atlas Fire (Napa and Solano Counties)